Why Barry University’s MS in Counseling?

 Professors supervise and observe counseling sessions through a video monitors to encourage both professional and personal development.
 Audio and videotape recordings are also used to help students with their skill development as they work toward becoming more knowledgeable in therapeutic practice.

 Find out more information about the College Reach-Out Program (CROP) and CARE Center.
 Both offer counseling services that focus on enhancing students’ and families’ strengths and resources.

 There are many ways to become involved.
 Chi Sigma Iota is the international honor society in Counseling and Barry's chapter, Chi Sigma Iota - Beta Upsilon is active, having received multiple awards since 1999 for its outstanding newsletter and as an outstanding chapter.
 You can also get involved in the Barry University Counseling and School Psychology Association (BUCSPA), a student-run organization providing students and alumni the opportunity to network at professional development and social events.

 Accommodating the Working Professional

-The MS in Counseling programs are delivered through face-to-face instruction in an active, culturally diverse, and hands-on learning environment.
+You can begin the program when its right for you.
+The MS in Counseling program accepts applications for fall, spring, and summer semesters.
+The program is delivered through face-to-face instruction in an active, culturally diverse, and hands-on learning environment.
 Classes are offered at two different times in the evening to accommodate students’ schedules.
 Course scheduling allows for an option of either 4 p.m. or 7 p.m. for most classes.